 Eye drops/eye gels are recommended when lifestyle measures fail to improve symptoms.

 NICE guideline on the management of dry eyes does not recommend any specific brands of artificial tear products.
 However, it broadly suggests using eye drops during the daytime, and eye gels/ointments at night, before going to bed as these are more likely to cause temporary blurred vision (NICE, 2017).

 Carbomer (chemical name: polyacrylic acid) forms a lubricating film rapidly over the eye (the conjunctiva and cornea).
-Lubrication time is prolonged due to the nature of carbomer.
-The retention time of carbomer in the eye is longer as compared to standard eye drops (eMC, 2017).
+Lubrication time is prolonged due to the nature of the carbomer.
+The retention time of the carbomer in the eye is longer as compared to standard eye drops (eMC, 2017).

 Carbomer eye gel is usually used 3-4 times a day.
 When prescribed, please follow the directions of your doctor.

 Check product information leaflet before use.
 Also, check the expiry date before using carbomer eye gel.
 Then: